gcftaskforce/kdb-site-cms/README.md

 # GCF Task Force Knowledge Database (CMS Component)

-The KDB Content Management System (CMS) is a browser-side (webpack/babel compiled) Javascript application.
-Users are authenticated by the KDB Website [https://github.com/gcftaskforce/kdb-site](https://github.com/gcftaskforce/kdb-site), which then enables inline CMS functionality for authorized users.
-Full CMS functionality is achieved by injecting buttons, forms, and modals into the base website.
-Since session state is shared between the website and [API](https://github.com/gcftaskforce/kdb-api), the API is able to authorize POST requests from the CMS.

 ## Terms

 - *supported languages* refers to the collected languages of all the member nations (currently **en**, **es**, **fr**, **id**, **pt**).